 How does a free Netflix VPN work?

-A VPN – or virtual private network – is a piece of software that encrypts and anonymizes your internet connection by sending it through its own servers.
+A VPN – or virtual private network – encrypts and anonymizes your internet connection by sending it through its own servers.
 Individuals can use them to browse anonymously and even make themselves appear to be in different countries.

-However, Netflix actively tries to stop this, and many free Netflix VPNs can’t fool the streaming provider.
+However, Netflix actively tries to stop this, and many free services can’t fool the streaming provider.
 Using a paid-for service is always more reliable, but some free Netflix VPNs have been known to work.
-Also, we should mention using a VPN to access restricted content does breach Netflix's terms and conditions, so you'll be doing so at your own risk...
+Also, we should mention using a VPN to access content does breach Netflix's Ts&Cs, so you'll be doing so at your own risk...

 The downsides of free Netflix VPNs

 There’s a magical combination of speed, server variety, and a large data limit that you need in order to make a great free Netflix VPN – and that’s not to mention having to be able to actually unblock the streaming site to begin with.
 Sadly, there’s not really a free service available that can cover all the bases.

 Every free service is limited in some way, but many fall at the first hurdle because they just can't access Netflix.
 Even the best free security-focused VPN has drawbacks that make watching Netflix for free difficult or even impossible.